Yokkaichi Night View 四日市の工場夜景

 Kasumigaura Ryokuchi Park around the Yokkaichi Dome is a spacious area with good views across the water and plenty of parking.

 The walking paths along the shoreline also make the park a popular date spot.
-Tomidahama Station on the JR Kansai Main Line is at the north end of the park.
+Tomidahama Station on the JR Kansai Main Line is to the north of the park.

 For a birds-eye perspective, cross the bridge from the park to an island where you'll find the Yokkaichi Port Building.
-From its 90-meter Umi-Terasu 14 observation deck, you'll get a sweeping view from Suzuka to Chubu International Airport.
+From its 90-meter Umi-Terasu 14 observation deck, you'll get a sweeping view of the Suzuka mountain range to Chubu International Airport

 Note that you can only see the nightscape from here on Saturday and Sunday evenings, when the observation deck is open until 9 p.m.